A Fast Algorithm for Computing Zigzag Representatives: Introduction

 A collection of such wires forms what we call a \emph{bundle} for a zigzag bar.
 In Figure~\ref{fig:repchange}, we show the bundle for the longest bar $\mathbcal{b}=[1,7]$.
 One surprising fact we find is that representative cycles of a bar can be recovered from index-wise summations of the wire cycles in its bundle even though a wire cycle involved in the summation may not be present in each complex over the bar (see Section~\ref{sec:rep-as-bndl}).
 Figure~\ref{fig:repchange} (bottom) shows the representative cycles of the bar $\mathbcal{b}$ obtained by summing three wires $\{w_1,w_3, w_4\}$ even though the cycles for wires $w_1,w_4$ are not present in $K_5 K_7$.

 At each index in the filtration, there can be no more than one wire with birth at that index.
 Hence, each bundle is represented as a set of $O(m)$ wire indices in our algorithm.
 The summations among the bundles are then less costly and can be done in $O(m)$ time because each entails doing a symmetric sum among $O(m)$ wire indices rather than the actual $O(m)$ cycles.
 When a bar is completed, its actual representative is read from summing the cycles in its bundle.
-Wires and bundles allow our algorithm to have a space complexity of $O(mn)$ whereas the algorithm for computing representatives adapted from~\cite{maria2014zigzag} has a space complexity of $O(mn^2)$. \end{itemize}
+Wires and bundles allow our algorithm to have a space complexity of $O(mn)$ whereas the algorithm for computing representatives adapted from~\cite{maria2014zigzag} has a space complexity of $O(mn^2)$.
+Notice that the space complexity $O(mn)$ indicates the working memory of the algorithm, while the output size is $O(m^2)$ for $O(m)$ bundles. \end{itemize}

 Our compression using wires is also made possible by adopting a new way of computing zigzag barcodes, which processes the filtration from left to right similar to the algorithm in~\cite{carlsson2009zigzag-realvalue} but directly targets maintaining the zigzag representatives over the course of the computation.
 This is also in contrast to the other representative-based algorithm~\cite{maria2014zigzag} which always maintains a reversed non-zigzag filtration at the end.
 Section~\ref{sec:rep-as-bndl} briefly describes the idea.